Applications of OA Science

 -

-A host of factors contribute to notably high spatial and temporal variability in the greater Chesapeake Bay.
+A host of factors contribute to notably high spatial and temporal variability throughout the Chesapeake Bay.
 Watershed inputs from varying biomes bring in very different concentrations of DIC and alkalinity, while tidal cycles can cause significant short-term fluctuations in pH.
-The model focused on the main stem of the Bay when the project began, but stakeholders have since requested higher spatial resolution of forecasting to better match the spatial scale of use in the Bay.
+The model focused on the main stem of the Bay when the project began, but stakeholders have since requested higher spatial resolution of forecasts in the tributaries to better match the scale of their use in the Bay.
 Understanding the high spatial and temporal variabilities related to the Bay's many different tributaries poses unique challenges to increasing forecast resolution to meet end user needs.

 -

 Though various research activities in the Chesapeake Bay have produced an abundance of raw data, monitoring priorities have shifted over time and the region is lacking in direct observations to measure the full carbonate chemistry system.
 Different species that are affected by acidification may not be sensitive to the same variables; with multiple species of commercial importance across the Bay, stakeholders require information on variables that are most relevant to them.
 Researchers have developed relationships between parameters to better leverage what data they do have.
-However, the model falls short of meeting stakeholder needs without direct observations of carbonate chemistry.
+However, the model could more fully meet end-user needs if additional direct, real-time observations of carbonate chemistry were available.

 -

-Beyond its initial development, the CBEFS model requires regular validation and improvement, while the user interface requires ongoing maintenance.
-Securing reliable funding for routine product delivery can be challenging in a funding landscape that continues to prioritize novel projects.
+Beyond its initial development, the CBEFS model requires regular evaluation and improvement, while the user interface requires ongoing maintenance.
+Securing reliable funding for routine product delivery can be challenging in a funding landscape that continues to prioritize novel research projects.